MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 An SDN RAS gateway RAS Gateway is a data path element in SDN that enables site-to-site connectivity between two autonomous systems.
 Specifically, a RAS Gateway enables site-to-site connectivity between remote tenant networks and your datacenter using IPSec, Generic Routing Encapsulation (GRE) or Layer 3 Forwarding.
 [Learn more](https://technet.microsoft.com/windows-server-docs/networking/sdn/technologies/network-function-virtualization/ras-gateway-for-sdn).

-Setting up a RAS gateway in the VMM fabric requires the following components:

-- A downloaded VMM service template to deploy RAS gateway
-- A logical GRE virtual IP address (VIP) network to defined VIPs that are assigned to gateway VMs running on the SDN fabric for a site-to-site GRE connection.
-- A gateway service deployed from the template.
-The service is associated with the network controller service.

 ## Before you start

 Follow these steps before you start:

 - **Planning**: [Read about](https://technet.microsoft.com/windows-server-docs/networking/sdn/plan/plan-a-software-defined-network-infrastructure) planning an SDN, and review the planning topology in [Plan a Software Defined Network Infrastructure](https://technet.microsoft.com/library/mt605207.aspx).
 The diagram shows a sample 4-node setup.
 The setup is highly available with three network controller nodes (virtual machines), and three SLB/MUX nodes.
 It shows two tenants with one virtual networks broken into two virtual subnets to simulate a web tier and a database tier.
 Both the infrastructure and tenant virtual machines can be redistributed across any physical host.
-- **Deployment order**: You should deploy the network controller before you deploy the RAS gateway.
-To ensure that dependencies are handled correctly, you should also deploy SLB before setting up the gateway.
+- **Network controller**: You should deploy the network controller before you deploy the RAS gateway.
+- **SLB**: To ensure that dependencies are handled correctly, you should also deploy SLB before setting up the gateway.
 If an SLB and gateway configured, you can use an validate an IPSec connection.

-- **Service template**: You need to download the RAS gateway service template.
+## Deployment steps

 To set up an RAS gateway you do the following:

-1. Download and deploy the gateway VMM service template.
-2. Create a GRE VIP logical network.
-You need an IP address pool for private VIPs, and to assign VIPs to GRE endpoints.
+1. **Logical network**: Create a GRE VIP logical network.
+It needs an IP address pool for private VIPs, and to assign VIPs to GRE endpoints.
+The network exists to defines VIPs that are assigned to gateway VMs running on the SDN fabric for a site-to-site GRE connection.
+2. **Service template**: Download and import the RAS gateway service template.
-3. Deploy a gateway service instance.
+3. **Deploy the gateway**: Deploy a gateway service instance, and configure its properties.
-4. Configure the gateway service properties.
+4. **Validate the deployment**: Configure site-to-site GRE, IPSec, or L3, and validate the deployment.
-5. Validate the deployment.

-## Download the template

-1. Download the RAS gateway service template from the [Microsoft SDN GitHub repository](https://github.com/Microsoft/SDN/tree/master/VMM/Templates/GW).
-The download contains two templates.

-    - The EdgeService Template Generation 1 VM template is for deploying the gateway service on generation 1 virtual machines
-    - The EdgeService Template Generation 2 VM is for deploying the gateway service on Generation 2 virtual machines.
-    - Both the templates have a default count of three virtual machines which can be changed in the Service Template designer.

-2. Extract the contents to a folder on a local computer.

 ## Create the GRE VIP logical network